-- 1. The accessory dwelling unit is located within one half mile of a public transit stop. - 2.
-The accessory dwelling unit is located within an architecturally and historically significant historic district. - 3.
-On-street parking permits are required but not offered to the occupant of the accessory dwelling unit. - 4.
-There is a car-share vehicle pick-up and drop-off site located within one block of the accessory dwelling unit. - 5.
-The accessory dwelling unit is no more than 500 square feet in floor area and contained entirely within the same building as the primary residence. - 6.
-A parking exception has been approved by the Department of Public Works. - F. Setbacks.
+- D. Design Characteristics.
+A residential accessory dwelling unit shall be designed and constructed in conformance with the criteria listed below: - 1.
+An accessory dwelling unit shall be built as a permanent residence with a kitchen as well as both a separate bathroom and separate entrance intended for the use of the occupants. - 2.
+The maximum floor area of an accessory dwelling unit shall not exceed 1,200 square feet. - 3.
+No passageway shall be required in conjunction with the construction of an accessory dwelling unit. - 4.
+Requirements for utility hookups and fire sprinklers shall comply with California Government Code Section 65852.2. - E. Parking criteria.
+Accessory Dwelling Units are subject to the parking requirements of the Department of Public Works. - F. Setbacks.
 No setbacks shall be required to convert a legal garage into an accessory dwelling unit.
 In addition, setbacks of no more than five feet in the rear and side yards shall be required for an accessory dwelling unit that is constructed above a garage. - G. Building and Septic Code.
 The accessory dwelling unit shall meet all applicable building and septic codes adopted by the County. - H. Density.
 The accessory dwelling unit shall be the only additional accessory dwelling unit on the lot.
 However, a property owner may have both one accessory dwelling unit and one junior accessory dwelling unit on a single lot.
 Accessory dwelling units and junior accessory dwelling units are accessory uses and do not count towards the allowable density for the lot upon which the accessory dwelling unit is located. - I. Limitation on sale.
-An accessory dwelling unit may be rented but shall not be sold separately from the single-family unit.

-- J. Accessory Dwelling Unit Permitting Procedure.
+An accessory dwelling unit may be rented but shall not be sold separately from the single-family unit. - J. Accessory Dwelling Unit Permitting Procedure.
 Applications for Accessory Dwelling Unit Permits shall be approved ministerially without discretionary review or public hearing, pursuant to the Accessory Dwelling Unit Permit requirements established in Chapter 22.56 (Accessory Dwelling Unit Permits). - K. Recordation of Residential Accessory Dwelling Unit Permits.
 Any Residential Accessory Dwelling Unit Permit granted in compliance with this Section may be recorded in the County Recorder's Office as an informational document in reference to the title of the subject property. - L. Periodic report.
 The Agency shall periodically prepare a report to the Commission and Board on the status of this Section.
 The report shall include information about the number, size, type, and rent, as available, of each accessory dwelling unit by neighborhood.
 The report shall provide a basis for an evaluation of the effectiveness of this Section.